 If the simplicity bores you, you can trick out your martini in a number of ways.
 The most common is to add olive(s) and/or olive juice, making your martini “dirty.”
 Olive juice can be purchased.
 Julia Childs also liked to add capers and a bit of caper juice to hers.
-With a dash of bitters one can add spice, and there are a myriad of recipes for the flavored varieties – but to my tastes, the simpler the better.
+With a dash of bitters, one can add spice, and there is a myriad of recipes for the flavored varieties – but to my tastes, the simpler, the better.

 Well, all of this exhaustive research has made me thirsty.
 As I look at the clock, I see it isn’t five o’clock yet, but as the Jimmy Buffett saying goes, “It’s five o’clock somewhere.”